roprisor/alphamodel/README.md

 ## What is it meant for?

-**alphamodel** is an alpha development tool meant to package data fetching, model training and model prediction.
+`alphamodel` is an alpha development tool meant to package data fetching, model training and model prediction.
 The base example models are designed to:
 * fetch historical data from Quandl or csvs
 * generate predictions (basic EWMA or HMM)
 * estimate a covariance matrix based on direct estimation or Fama-French factor models.

-The base model outputs are standardized as inputs to the **cvxportfolio** library which can be used for portfolio optimization and back testing.
+The base model outputs are standardized as inputs to the `cvxportfolio` library which can be used for portfolio optimization and back testing.

-## Can it do anything else that's special?
+## Can it do anything special?

-Funny you should ask.
-A special application of **alphamodel** is its use with Black Litterman return and risk estimates where:
+Funny you should ask, yes!
+A custom application of **alphamodel** is its use to tell investors when to invest in their views and when to hold off.
+To achieve this, it uses Black Litterman return and risk estimates where:
 * the user can provide investment views in a linear combination based format and
-* the model automatically incorporates them together with an EWMA or HMM based confidence level into the output return and risk estimates.
+* the model automatically incorporates them together with an EWMA or HMM based confidence level a new set of output return and risk estimates.

+Using this new set of estimates leads to a portfolio with the views incorporated (proportional with how much the model thinks they're likely to be active at that time).

 ## Config

-The configuration follows a simple yml format but can also be provided directly as a nested dictionary.
+The configuration follows a simple `yml` format but can also be provided directly as a nested dictionary.
-See alphamodel/examples/ for 2 sample yml files.
+See `alphamodel/examples/` for 2 sample yml files.

 ```
 alpha: